 - The opportunity to boost your employment prospects

 The course is also available to students that have already completed a bachelor's degree.

-An Accelerated Mode pathway is being introduced for the 2015 academic year, commencing in early January 2015 (prior to the official start date of Semester 1).
+An Accelerated Mode pathway commences in early January (prior to the official start date of Semester 1).
 Applicants must still apply for Semester 1 and will have the ability to enrol and commence in the January intensive session.

 This a more viable pathway for students to complete the Diploma of Language Studies in one year.
-For the January 2015 start, one of three languages will be offered: Japanese, Korean and Spanish.
+For the January 2015 start, one of three languages will be offered: Japanese, Korean, Spanish, French and Chinese.